Mississippi Hiking, Nature April 18, 2022

 10. Old Channel Trail (Columbus)

-So, have you hiked any of these trails?
-Know of another hike that’s short and sweet?
-Tell us in the comments section!
+So, have you hiked any of the best hikes in Mississippi?
+Know of another kid-friendly hike that’s short and sweet?
+Tell us in the comments section below!